Typsium/alchemist/README.md

 - Renamed `molecule` into `fragment`
 - Added support for charges and apostrophes in the string of a molecule
 - Fixed the parenthesis auto positioning and alignment
+- Added new elements and parameters to write resonance formulae

 ### 0.1.5